 What is the goal of multicultural education?

-The first and most obvious goal is to encourage the values of openness and acceptance towards people belonging to different cultural and ethnic backgrounds (Koppelman, 2011).
+The first and most obvious goal of multicultural education is to encourage the values of openness and acceptance towards people belonging to different cultural and ethnic backgrounds (Koppelman, 2011).
 Multicultural education focuses on nurturing admiration and appreciation about diverse ethnocultural heritage, in young minds.

 Children are imbibed with greater knowledge and understanding about how to behave in a more culturally responsible manner.
 They acquire skills to navigate various cultures.
 They learn about societal evils like racism and discrimination, and how to stave off those.